MassFormer: Tandem Mass Spectrum Prediction for Small Molecules using Graph Transformers: Methods

 \subsection{Chemical Graph Transformer}

-A visual summary of our method is presented in Figure \ref{fig:overview}.
-First the embeddings (corresponding to nodes, shortest path distances, and shortest path edges) are extracted from the molecular graph.
-These features are passed to a graph transformer with $L$ layers, which outputs a chemical embedding.
-This vector is concatenated with a vector representing the spectrum metadata and passed to an MLP, which produces a sparse positive vector that can be interpreted as the predicted mass spectrum.
+Transformers \cite{transformer} are a family of neural networks characterized by their use of attention to model sequences.
+Originally developed for neural machine translation \cite{nmt}, transformer models have proven useful in a number of domains, from computer vision \cite{vit} to reinforcement learning \cite{rl_transformer}, achieving state of the art performance even in problems that do not naturally lend themselves to sequence modelling.
+They represent an input sequence as a set of embeddings, each of which capture the meaning and position of a single element.
+By interleaving layers of multi-head attention (MHA) with small multi-layer perceptrons (MLPs), transformers iteratively process the set of embeddings and learn relationships between elements.

+A number of graph transformers have been proposed \cite{memory_gnn,graphit,mat,grover,graphormer}, motivated by the ability to model pairwise global interactions between all nodes in the graph.
+Many graph neural networks (i.e. graph attention network \cite{gat}) are similar in structure to graph transformers but can only model local relations in a single layer, and require large depth to model interactions over longer distances \cite{how_powerful_gnns}.
+Graph transformers are useful when the input graph is small enough such that the quadratic memory footprint of the attention mechanism does not become prohibitively expensive.
+They have achieved state-of-the-art performance in both 2D (graph) and 3D molecule property prediction tasks \cite{ogb_lsc,graphormer}.

-Graphormer \cite{graphormer} is a recent graph transformer model that boasts impressive results on chemical property prediction tasks \cite{ogb,graphormer}, particularly in the low-data regime (on the order of $10^4$ samples).
-We adapt the Graphormer architecture as the basis for our model.
-The distinguishing character of this graph transformer is its unique positional encoding scheme.
+Our approach adapts the Graphormer \cite{graphormer} architecture, a recent graph transformer model that boasts impressive results on chemical property prediction tasks \cite{ogb,graphormer}, particularly in the low-data regime (on the order of $10^4$ samples).
+The distinguishing characteristic of this graph transformer is its unique positional encoding scheme.
 The model uses shortest path information between nodes, and associated edge embeddings along that path, as a form of relative positional encoding.
 The shortest path information is computed as a preprocessing step for each graph, using the Floyd-Warshall algorithm \cite{floyd}.

 The attention mechanism $a_{ij}$ is described in detail in Equations \ref{eq:attn_1} and \ref{eq:attn_2}, where $h_i,h_j \in \mathbb{R}^{d' \times 1}$ are representations for nodes $i$ and $j$ respectively. $W_{K},W_{Q} \in \mathbb{R}^{d \times d'}$ are the standard learnable key and query projection matrices. $b_{ij} \in \mathbb{R}$ is a learnable scalar indexed by the shortest path distance between $i$ and $j$ (which is always a positive integer). $c_{ij} \in \mathbb{R}$ is the edge embedding term, described by Equation \ref{eq:attn_2}.
 Allowing a slight abuse of notation, $e_p \in \mathbb{R}^{d \times 1}$ is the embedding corresponding to the $p^{th}$ edge in the shortest path between $i$ and $j$, and $w_p \in \mathbb{R}^{d \times 1}$ is a learnable weight for that position.